Troubled-Mind/Account-Creator/README.md

       Downloads can be found here: https://megatools.megous.com/builds/builds/
       Extract everything inside to the folder, and name it `megatools`
-   4. Create a txt file called "emails" which you can put all of the emails in
+   4. Create a txt file called "emails" which you can put all of the emails in This text file should be in the SAME PLACE as Mega-ACcount-Creator.py
    5. Open command prompt/terminal in this folder and run the two commands below:
       `pip install google-api-python-client`
       `pip install oauth2client`